pyrsmk/Lumy/README.md

 The request object
 ------------------

 All request objects have a `getChain()` method that returns the whole request/command chain for the request.
+You can retrieve this object with `$lumy['request']`.

 ### CLI